Scout24/cbas/README.rst

   *excludes* the protocol.)

 version
-  Display verion number and exit.
+  Display version number and exit.

 help
   Display help and exit.